Skip to main content

 Coronary Artery Disease: Causes, Symptoms, Treatment and Prevention Guide

-This complete guide explains everything you need to know about coronary artery disease, including causes, symptoms, diagnosis, treatment options, prevention strategies, and healthy living tips for protecting the heart.
+This comprehensive guide explores coronary artery disease, including its causes, symptoms, risk factors, diagnosis, treatment options, prevention strategies, and practical lifestyle recommendations for maintaining a healthy heart.

 What Is Coronary Artery Disease?

-These arteries are responsible for delivering oxygen-rich blood to the heart muscles.
-When plaque builds up inside the arteries, blood flow becomes restricted.
+The coronary arteries are responsible for supplying oxygen-rich blood to the heart muscle.
+When blood flow becomes restricted, the heart may not receive enough oxygen to function properly.

-Over time, reduced blood flow can weaken the heart muscles and increase the risk of complications such as:
+Over time, reduced blood flow can weaken the heart and increase the risk of serious complications.

 Causes of Coronary Artery Disease

-Several factors contribute to the development of coronary artery disease.
+Several factors contribute to the development of CAD.

 High Cholesterol